 E-Orientation for International TAs

-Register for the E-Orientation Program by following this self-enrollment link: https://q.utoronto.ca/enroll/7B9EWM
+Register for the E-Orientation Program by following this self-enrollment link

 Welcome!
-This e-orientation program is designed for international graduate students, especially those who are interested in teaching at the University (in roles, for example, such as teaching assistants (TA) or course instructors (CI)).
+This asynchronous orientation program and resources hub is designed for international graduate students, especially those who are interested in teaching at the University of Toronto (in roles, for example, such as teaching assistants (TA) or course instructors (CI)).

 Who is eligible to participate in this e-orientation program?

-If you are an international graduate student who has accepted an offer to study at the University of Toronto starting in Fall of 2022, you are welcome to join this program.
-Current international graduate students who are interested in learning more about teaching assistantships (TA-ships) are also eligible to participate.
+If you are an international graduate student who has accepted an offer to study at the University of Toronto, you are welcome to join this program.
+Current international graduate students who are interested in learning more about teaching assistantships (TA-ships) are also welcome to participate.

 Note: You do not require a formal offer of a teaching assignment to participate – if you are an international graduate student who is interested in teaching at the university as a TA or CI, you will benefit from the content covered in this program.